Humanizr/Humanizer/readme.md

 while `IStringTransformer` is an interface you can implement in your codebase once and use it with `Transform` method allowing for easy extension.

 ###Humanize Enums
 Calling `ToString` directly on enum members usually results in less than ideal output for users.
 The solution to this is usually to use `DescriptionAttribute` data annotation and then read that at runtime to get a more friendly output.
-That is a great solution; but more often than not we only need to put some spaaace between words of an enum member - which is what `String.Humanize()` does well.
+That is a great solution; but more often than not we only need to put some space between words of an enum member - which is what `String.Humanize()` does well.
 For an enum like:

 ```C#
 public enum EnumUnderTest